Global envelope tests for spatial processes: Discussion and conclusions

 \section{Discussion and conclusions}

 In this study, we presented new global envelope tests that provide $p$-values and a graphical representation.
 The $100\cdot(1-\alpha)$\% global envelope complements the test result given by the $p$-values.
-It shows the distances $r$ where the behaviour of the data function $T_1(r)$ leads to the rejection of the null hypothesis, which helps to understand the reasons for rejection and to suggest alternative models.
+It shows the distances $r$ where the behaviour of the data function $T_1(r)$ leads to the rejection of the null hypothesis, which helps to understand the reasons of rejection and to suggest alternative models.

 In particular, the rank envelope test gives a theoretical basis for the ``envelope test'' based on the $k$-th lower and upper curves \eqref{kth_envelopes}.
 The key idea is to shift the focus from the values of $T_i(r)$ to the functions $T_i(r)$ on $r\in I$ and to order the functions by the extreme ranks $R_i$ (see \eqref{rank_measure}).
-This allows $p$-values to be calculated in a similar manner to Monte Carlo tests based on scalar discrete statistics.
+This allows $p$-values to be calculated in a similar manner to $p$-values in Monte Carlo tests based on scalar discrete statistics.
 Moreover, the value of $k$ that yields a global envelope of the desired $\alpha$ level can be found easily.

 All of the new envelope tests have the desired $\alpha$ level for simple hypotheses.
 Furthermore, we proposed a method for constructing adjusted envelopes for composite hypotheses based on \citet{DaoGenton2014} such that the correct level is also obtained in this case.
+A drawback of this adjustment is its extremely high computational load, which may make it infeasible for null models that are heavy to simulate.

 The aim of finding the appropriate boundaries $T_\low$ and $T_\upp$ of an envelope is related to a classical problem in stochastic processes theory, i.e., computing the probability that a random process remains between two given boundaries.
 This difficult question has been a research focus for many years.
 However, progress has been made only in a few cases, e.g., for Brownian motion \citep{Durbin1971, Durbin1992, Lerche1986, Daniels1996} and Gaussian processes \citep{CramerLeadbetter1967, LeadbetterEtal1983, Berman1992, AdlerTaylor2009}.
-In the present study, the random functions $T_i$ are not considered to belong to these cases, and thus we resort to Monte Carlo simulation.
+In the present study, the random functions $T_i$ do not belong to these cases, and thus we resort to Monte Carlo simulation.
 This approach allows us to work with any spatial process models, although the cost of universality may be a high computational load.